neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc3/readme.md

-# Proof of concept - Vision transformer with ARC tasks, and predict a large area, and visualization - Status: Not working
+# Proof of concept - Vision transformer with ARC tasks, and predict a large area, and visualization - Status: Somewhat working

-Onehot encoding of the input image.
+Mission accomplished: The goal is the output an image with different colored pixels.
+Rarely the model outputs an image with a few pixels in another color than the background.
+With this image it's possible to determine if the model is getting closer to the target image.

+Most of the time, the model outputs an image with a single color for all the pixels.
+These image are useless, it's not possible to tell if the model is improving.
-The model predictions are all the same vector, no matter what x, y coordinate I provide.
+The model predictions are very similar vectors, no matter what x, y coordinate I provide.
 So when making predictions for each pixel in the output image.
 Then all the pixels have the same color.
-Something is not working.
-The goal is the output an image with different colored pixels.

-I have been training the model for 24 hours, but it still continues to output a single color.
+Lesson: Onehot encoding of the input image.
+Each input pixel can have 13 values: 0, 1, 2...11, 12.
+I tried using the RGB color values in 3 color channels and it outputted an image with 1 single color for all pixels.
+It's likely due to the training where I used multiple ARC tasks at the same time, confusing the model.
+I tried using only the Red color channel and zero in the Green+Blue channel and it outputted an image with 1 single color for all pixels.
+It could be interesting trying out the other approaches again, since it requires 3 channels, vs. 13 channels that I'm using now.
+And 3 channels has a smaller memory footprint than 13 channels.

+Lesson: When training, only train using 1 ARC task at a time.
+I made the mistake while training, using around 6 ARC tasks at a time, causing the weights to be an average of the 6 tasks.
+And it took a long time to improve on its accuracy.
+That's my hypothesis why it behaved so poorly.
+I was only seeing 1 embedding vector for all the output pixels.

 I use ViT to do image classification, and determine which one of 10 classes to pick.
 The input image has a marker that indicates the pixel that is to be predicted.